kids-first/kf-tumor-workflow/README.md

-# Kids First Tumor Only Pipeline
+# Kids First DRC Tumor Only Pipeline

-This repo contains tools and workflows for processing of tumor-only samples.
+This repository contains tools and workflows for processing of tumor-only samples.
 It is currently in beta phase.
 Much of the components have been borrowed from the Kids First Somatic Workflow.
 It can also be used to process PDX data by first pre-processing reads using the Xenome tool, explained more here in documentation.